carlosvegagc/HyCervix/README.md

-# HiCervix Repository (MATLAB)
+# HyCervix Repository (MATLAB)
-Repository providing tools and scripts for processing the HiCervix dataset, which consists of in-vivo hyperspectral (HS) images of the human cervix acquired during routine clinical colposcopic examinations.
+Repository providing tools and scripts for processing the HyCervix dataset, which consists of in-vivo hyperspectral (HS) images of the human cervix acquired during routine clinical colposcopic examinations.
 The goal of this repository is to support research on the non-invasive detection of precancerous and cancerous cervical lesions.

 ## Overview